Connect to a L2TP/IPSEC VPN in Windows 10

 - Server name or address

 1-Click on the Windows flag at the bottom left corner of your screen

-2-Once the Start Menu opens, and even though it isn’t immediately obvious, you are able to type anywhere something to search for programs and settings.
+2-Once the Start Menu opens, even though it isn’t immediately obvious, you are able to type anywhere to search.
 Type in “vpn” (without the quotes) and Windows should display the following.
 Click on “VPN Settings”

 4-Once the Add a VPN connection window opens, choose or enter the following:

-Server name or address: This information will be supplied to you by Westechs or your IT personnel.
+Server name or address: (Provided to you by Westechs)

 Type of sign-in info: User name and password

 User name / Password: Leave blank

 Once you have entered all of the information click “Save”